qcubed/qcubed/INSTALL.md

 ### File System

 It begins with the extraction of the QCubed tarball.
 If you have downloaded QCubed by cloning the Git Repositiory then it is not needed.
 We would recommend you to clone the Git repository - it contains latest stable code.
-Copy the QCubed files to the ROOT level of your web site's DOCROOT (also known as DocumentRoot, webroot, wwwroot, etc., depending on which platform you are using).
+Copy the QCubed files to a directory within the webserver's DOCROOT (also known as DocumentRoot, webroot, wwwroot, etc., depending on which platform you are using).

 At a later point, you may choose to move folders around in your system, splitting them at different location etc.  QCubed offers the flexibility to have the framework files in any location.
 But that is a story you learn after using the framework (shhh.... just refer to the ```configuration.inc.php.sample``` file in ```includes/configuration``` directory).